OvidijusParsiunas/deep-chat/README.md

 - Record audio via microphone
 - Speech To Text for message input
 - Text To Speech to hear message responses
-- Support for MarkDown to structure text and render code
+- Support for MarkDown to help structure text and render code
-- Introduction panel and dynamic modals to help describe chat functionality for your users
+- Introduction panel and dynamic modals to describe functionality for your users
-- Connect to popoular AI APIs such as OpenAI, HuggingFace, Azure directly from the browser
+- Connect to popular AI APIs such as OpenAI, HuggingFace, Azure directly from the browser
 - Everything is customizable!

 ### :computer: Getting started